Sobottasgithub/nix-templates/README.md

-Show template:
-nix flake show github:Sobottasgithub/java-template/main

-Use template:
-nix flake init --template github:Sobottasgithub/java-template/main
+To use the flake execute the following in your directory: nix flake init --template github:Sobottasgithub/nix-templates#java